IN THIS ISSUE

 12. Any final words you want to share?

 Every time I go into a community, the experience I had in Rociada is revived.
 The hopelessness is overcome.
 The hope is there.
 The building can be saved if they are willing to do the work.

 Each issue we feature an individual in the earthbuilding field.
 If there is someone you think would be wonderful for us to interview, or about whom you would like to know more, please let us know by emailing the editor of EarthUSA News at firstname.lastname@example.org.

 Please find below upcoming activities and events.
 While seeking to promote earth building activities and events, EarthUSA News cannot vet or verify all activities and events, or the entities that are organizing them.
 As always, please contact the entity with any questions or concerns that you may have.

 Join Adobe in Action for its 8th year of offering its online Certificate in Adobe Construction.
-Sign up for the full spring 2019 semester of classes and receive a special discounted tuition price.
-Spring semester courses are as follows:
+Sign up for the full fall 2019 semester of classes and receive a special discounted tuition price.
+Fall semester courses are as follows:

 More information on the courses, registration, and the certificate program can be found at www.adobeinaction.org/certificate-classes/.